ronnynations21/website-icurbe/README.md

 # website-hepyco
-This is another Web Site for the Hepyco Software Company in Ecuador.
-I´m developing this from the some style than the CEO of the companie gave me for to work over it.
+This is another Web Site for the Hepyco Software Company in Ecuador for to publicate information and projects about AS/400 IBM systems and much more.
+I´m developing this from zero, the CEO of the companie gave me this project for to work over it.
 I´m using:
 VS Code (tool)
 Codeigniter 3+ (But modified with HMVC Pattern)